 Not much is known of Lizzie Cyr.
 Her arrest record indicates she was five foot six, with brown eyes and a dark complexion.
-She was born in Canada and described as an “H.B” or half-breed.
+She was born in Canada and described as a mix of First Nations and European descent.
 “Wife” is listed as her occupation, “vagrant” (or prostitute) as her criminal occupation.
 Her mug shot shows a woman who looks friendly but shy, maybe a little scared.
 However, in profile, eyes downcast and a defeated expression on her face, Cyr looks much older than her twenty-nine years.

 According to Calgary Police records, Cyr was arrested four times between 1913 and 1917, twice for vagrancy and twice for drunkenness.
 Her 1916 arrest for vagrancy ended in a sixty-day sentence with hard labour.